kr-ann/whun/README.md

 * `runs.txt` contains info on how the training was run for all the models;
 * `generate.py` is the script for joke generation given a model.

-Humor generation report.pdf contains description of experiments and a brief analysis of results.
+`GPT-2 Report.pdf` contains description of experiments and a brief analysis of results.

 ## Sequence to Sequence Joke Generation using PEGASUS Transformer
 This is something that does not work.